vag1830/SOLID/SOLID/SOLID/OpenClosedPrinciple/readme.md

 > In object-oriented programming, the open–closed principle states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"; that is, such an entity can allow its behaviour to be extended without modifying its source code.

+ *any ideas?
+How can we extend the functionality without modifying the code ?
+Sounds impossible.*

 #### Examples...